 1962 NBA Finals: Lakers vs. Celtics

-Rivals Russell and Chamberlain battled down low through a grueling seven-game series.
-The Celtics narrowly escaped with a 109-107 victory in Game 7 to advance to their fifth NBA Finals in as many years.
+Rivals Russell and Chamberlain battled down low through a grueling seven-game series, but the Celtics narrowly escaped with a 109-107 victory in Game 7 to advance to their fifth NBA Finals in as many years.
 On the other side of the bracket, the top-seeded Lakers defeated the Detroit Pistons ? who took care of the Cincinnati Royals the previous round ? in six games to claim the West title.
 The storied franchises faced off for the first time since 1959 when the Lakers resided in Minneapolis.

-LA and Boston alternated wins, except for a two-game streak by the Lakers in Games 2 and 3.
+Los Angeles and Boston alternated wins, except for a two-game streak by the Lakers in Games 2 and 3.
 The Celtics evened the series in game 6 and traveled back to the Boston Garden for the decisive Game 7.

 This is where Russell shined.